plone/training/mastering-plone/dexterity_2_talk.rst

 Try the new type
 ----------------

-Now all pieces should be in place and you can enable the new type.
+Now all pieces should be in place and you can enable the new type `Talk`.

 * Restart Plone (to load the new Python code and the changed zcml)
 * You do not need to restart the Volto frontend since we did not do any changes there.